There’s No Such Thing As A Pink Monkey

 By the time I’d finished changing both his nappy and his pee-covered vest, I was a hot, sweaty mess, and my sunglasses, which had been perched on top of my head when I started (YES, IT CAN BE SUNNY IN WINTER.
 AND, ER, INDOORS.), had slid down over my eyes, so anyone who’d walked in would’ve seen a crazy lady with a bright red face and a hairdo like Einstein, wearing dark glasses to change a baby in a dark room.
 Not really my finest moment, all things considered.
 Max thought it was HILARIOUS, though, so, yeah, glad to have been of service, little dude, thanks for that…

 Anyway.
 I’m pretty sure something else happened this week that made me think, “I must remember to put this into my diary post, because it’s WAY more interesting than the rubbish I usually write there!”
-I’m dammed if I can remember what it was, though, so you’re stuck with all of this stuff about my child’s bowels, instead.
+I’m dammed if I can remember what it was, though, so you’re stuck with all of this stuff about pink monkeys and my child’s bowels, instead.
 Sorry about that.

 How was your week?